-• The Research Library is the principal library for the people and government of New York State and serves the research needs of individuals, schools and universities, and the business and scientific communities.
+The Research Library is the principal library for the people and government of New York State and serves the research needs of individuals, schools and universities, and the business and scientific communities.
 With over 20 million items and a strong focus on the culture and history of New York State, the Library circulates books to individuals onsite and through interlibrary loan to public, academic, school and special libraries statewide.
-One of the 125 largest research libraries in North America, the Research Library is the only state library to qualify for membership in the Association of Research Libraries.
+Over 200 years old, the Research Library is one of the 125 largest research libraries in North America.